A great teamwork speaker can

 The mindset is different and the standards are higher.
 This is more in the private sector than in government agencies.

-There can be hundred more topics that I can include here.
+There can be hundreds of topics that I can include here.
 Each one addresses specific team issues, problems, or challenges.

-You can talk about team excellence, team execution, team problem-solving, team respect, team agility, team change, team flexibility, team performance, team innovation and others.
+You can talk about team excellence, team execution, team problem-solving, team respect, team agility, team change, team flexibility, team performance, team innovation, and more.